mok0230/mockchain/README.md

 ### Mining

 Miners run on Node.js and are randomly assigned a hashrate.
-Blocks are mined for every transaction and the difficulty is adjusted every 5 blocks to maintain a block time of 10 seconds (TODO: validate that this is the right block time).
+Blocks are mined on average every 10 seconds and the difficulty is adjusted every 10 blocks.

 When a block is successfully mined, the miner messages its peers.

 Each miner has the following endpoints:

 - POST /transactions => accept a new transaction
+- POST /peers => add a peer
-- POST /data => accept a new block
+- POST /data => add a new block
 - GET /data => fetch current state of blockchain

 ### Transactions

 Transactions are executed via the command-line interface (CLI) using prompts.
-A new block will be mined after each transaction.
-After a block is mined, a prompt will appear in the terminal when a new transaction can be executed.
+Every time a new block is mined, the updated balances will appear in the terminal.

 ### Blockchain